Mission Zero: Measuring Our Progress

-- Raw Materials – 58% of raw materials used to make carpet are either recycled or bio-based
+- Raw Materials – 58% of raw materials in the products we sell are from recycled or bio-based sources

-- Water – Total water intake intensity at manufacturing sites is down 86% since 1996
+- Water Use – Total water intake intensity at manufacturing sites is down 88% since 1996

-- Net-Works – Collected and shipped 84 thousand pounds of fishing nets to our recycling partner
+- Net-Works – Collected and shipped 163 thousand pounds of fishing nets to our yarn supplier Aquafil for recycling

 As part of our Mission Zero® commitment, Interface® has set a goal to source 100% of our energy needs from renewable sources by 2020.
 To achieve this, we have a simple strategy – improve our energy efficiency and increase our use of renewable energy.
 We have taken an aggressive approach to reach this goal, installing renewable energy systems at our factories, and purchasing renewable energy for our facilities around the world.